withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Super Low
 - **Size:** Extra Small

 The error pages are definitely the smallest, least complex, and rarely changed pages in the entire documentation.
 With currently more than 50+ different error pages, tackling them is a quick and impactful win in increasing a language's translation coverage.
+This is also one of the most helpful translations you can choose for your fellow language speakers so that they can better understand issues with their projects.

 ## Review Process